offclicks/Webp-Player/README.md

 | onPause | () => void | - | Callback when animation is paused |
 | onEnd | () => void | - | Callback when animation ends |

-## Publishing

-To publish this as a package:

-1. Remove demo-specific code (pages/home.tsx)
-2. Update package.json with appropriate details
-3. Build the package using TypeScript
-4. Publish to npm

 ## License